-Financial assets classified as available for sale and all derivative assets and liabilities are carried in the Balance Sheet at fair value.
+Financial assets classified as fair value through other comprehensive income (FVOCI) or fair value through profit and loss (FVPL) are carried in the Balance Sheet at fair value.
 For most assets, including bonds, treasury bills and shares in money market funds and other pooled funds, the fair value is taken from the market price.
-The fair values of other instruments have been estimated calculating the net present value of the remaining contractual cash flows at 31st March 2018, using the following methods and assumptions:
+The fair values of other instruments have been estimated calculating the net present value of the remaining contractual cash flows at 31st March 2019, using the following methods and assumptions:

-• Certificates of deposit have been discounted at market interest rates for instruments of similar credit quality and remaining term to maturity
+Certificates of deposit have been discounted at market interest rates for instruments of similar credit quality and remaining term to maturity

-Financial assets classified as loans and receivables and all non-derivative financial liabilities are carried in the Balance Sheet at amortised cost.
-Their fair values have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2018, using the following methods and assumptions:
+All other financial assets and financial liabilities are carried in the Balance Sheet at amortised cost.
+Their fair values have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2019, using the following methods and assumptions:

-- Loans borrowed by the PCC have been valued by discounting the contractual cash flows over the whole life of the instrument at the appropriate market rate for local authority loans; - No early repayment or impairment is recognised for any financial instrument; - The fair value of short-term instruments, including trade payables and receivables is assumed to approximate to the carrying amount; - The fair values of investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31 March;
+- Loans borrowed by the PCC have been valued by discounting the contractual cash flows over the whole life of the instrument at the appropriate market rate for local authority loans: - No early repayment or impairment is recognised for any financial instrument; - The fair value of short-term instruments, including trade payables and receivables is assumed to approximate to the carrying amount; - The fair values of investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31 March;